ccc-centro/INJECTS/INJECT.md

     ![Out the box](images/outthebox.png)
  3. When we try to create a template it doesn't let us add it.
     ![Add template not working](images/addnotwork.png)
+ 4. When we try to upload a definition, if we try to upload one, and it gives an error, and we then try to upload another definition without closing the upload the definition pop-up, it won't try to validate, and won't let us add it unless we close the pop up and retry to upload.
 # Questions
  What is the purpose of the submit button?
 # Observations